CyrilGonze/Learning-OCR/README.md

 PROJECT 5 : Market research.

 Context: Hired as data analyst in chicken's business.
-We want to know which country to target and sell our chickens.
+We want to know which country to target to export our chickens.

 Skills acquired: